 A facility uses river water in its cooling tower.
 The facility draws out of and ultimately returns to the river water that contains 100 pounds of an EPCRA Section 313 chemical.
-Any amount of the EPCRA Section 313 chemicals that may be contained in the river water does not have to be considered for threshold determinations or release and other waste management calculations because the EPCRA Section 313 chemicals were present in the water as it was drawn from the environment.
+Any amount of the EPCRA Section 313 chemicals that may be contained in the river water does not have to be considered for threshold determinations and release and other waste management calculations because the EPCRA Section 313 chemicals were present in the water as it was drawn from the environment and used in this fashion.